Applying for Police Officer

 PLEASE READ THIS IMPORTANT NOTICE BEFORE PROCEEDING

-The next scheduled written exam testing for Lateral Academy and Regular Academy applicants is October 7, 2016.
-Future testing dates will be determined.
+The next scheduled written exam testing for Lateral Academy and Regular Academy applicants is February 24, 2017. *Future testing dates will be determined.
 Candidates who pass the written exam will advance to the oral interview board phase.
-The next physical agility exam will be held November 4, 2016.
-Please note: the testing requirements have been resequenced and the physical agility exam will be conducted at a later time in the process, but is still required.
-Candidates testing in the month of October are encouraged to complete the physical agility exam scheduled for November 4, 2016.

 - Submit an application form to the Human Resources Department, where it will be filed for the Police Officer position.
 Please submit copies of college transcripts, DD214, and/or class A or B certification forms with your online application or you may email the documentation to HR@springfieldmo.gov or you may fax the documentation to 417-864-1186.
 Candidates must submit copies of supporting documentation at the time of application.